 Either way, we pay!

 It costs Texas taxpayers $3059.77 per week to put just one of our children in juvenile detention.
-Sparks can serve 15-20 children per month for that same amount!
+Sparks can help children in a Music Therapy class for the whole school year for that same amount!

 SPARKS FOR SUCCESS!
 RELIES ON THE GENEROSITY OF OUR COMMUNITY TO CHANGE THE LIVES OF THESE VULNERABLE CHILDREN.
 Financial contributions and gifts in-kind are helping SPARKS grow.